MikiP98/HumilityAFM/README.md

 ## Building instructions:

 1. Download the source code from [GitHub](https://github.com/MikiP98/HumilityAFM)
 2. Download the dependent mods for datagen and put them under `./build/datagen/mods/`
    - [**Better End**](https://modrinth.com/mod/betterend)
    - [**Better Nether**](https://modrinth.com/mod/betternether)
    - [**Biomes o' Plenty**](https://modrinth.com/mod/biomes-o-plenty)
+   - *Dependencies of the above mods*
 3. Run command `./gradlew runDatagen` or `gradlew runDatagen` in the terminal
     - If the command fails try to enable `datagenMode` in the config file under `./build/datagen/config/humility-afm.json`
+4. Move the content *(the inside of the folder)* of `src/main/generated/data/humility-afm/recipies/datagen` to `src/main/resources/resourcepacks/alternate_wooden_mosaics_recipes/data/humility-afm/recipies/`
-4. Run command `./gradlew build` or `gradlew build` in the terminal
+5. Run command `./gradlew build` or `gradlew build` in the terminal
-5. The compiled mod jar should be located in `./build/libs/` folder
+6. The compiled mod jar should be located in `./build/libs/` folder

+[//]: # (TODO: Create a script to automate the above steps, or at least step 4)

 <br>